 This is basically the average rate of return earned by the investment each year over a given time period

-So What Is This Net Asset Value Of A Mutual Fund All Of Us Talk About
+What Is This Net Asset Value of a Mutual Fund?

 - Here we have the total market value of all the assets of the mutual fund portfolio such as Cash, Securities, Shares, Bonds, Liquid Assets, Dividends to be received and interest accrued.
 We have the liabilities which are the some ’s of money owed to its creditors.
 There will be certain expenses accrued over time yet to be paid.